comboshreddies/kubectl-line/README.md

 Sometimes I would delete or restart pod, sometimes I would exec, edit, remove or add labels.
 Usual pattern of such executions is to get a list of items and then to operate on each item.
-One could use xargs but it won't make the command line simpler.

 With this tool I can append line or _ after kubectl that selected resources, and add pipe: